-This module is made up of five blocks, each designed to help you understand contemporary issues concerning mental health.
+This module consists of five blocks, each designed to help you understand contemporary issues related to mental health.

 Block 1

 The opening block aims to help you get started and provides information for you to refer back to throughout your studies.
 It is a short but important foundation.
-You'll explore the terminology that is used in contemporary mental health and will be introduced to concepts that underpin mental health and mental ill health, language which is used throughout this module.
+You'll explore the terminology used in contemporary mental health and be introduced to concepts that underpin mental health and mental ill health, as well as the language used throughout this module.
 You'll also further develop study skills such as taking notes online and dealing with emotive content.
-Last you'll explore what is meant by lived experience, a perspective which underpins this module in which people have been willing to share their real-life experiences.
+Lastly, you'll explore what is meant by lived experience, a perspective which underpins this module, in which people have been willing to share their real-life experiences.

 Block 2